 How to Save a Text to Send Later

-In case your phone doesn’t save texts automatically, you can manually save the text in the “Draft Folder” for later use.
+If your phone doesn’t save texts automatically, you can manually save the text in the “Draft Folder” for later use.

 • Launch the text messaging app on your phone

 • Open the thread you’d like to save.

 • Select all the text messages you’d like to save.